 Every year at the start of Spring Training, I post a “Things to do in Bradenton” guide for those of you who are making the trip down.
 Every year, the article gets bigger and bigger as I try new places while living in the Bradenton area.
 It will probably be impossible for you to try every place on the list this year, so there will be a few options highlighted as “Must Try” places.
 These are places I go to on a regular basis, or places I absolutely take my friends to every time they come down.

-I might update this post as Spring Training continues, depending on whether I go to a new place.
+We normally run this at the start of Spring Training, but I had a few additions to the list this year and didn’t get a chance to add them until now.
 If you’re coming down for Spring Training, be sure to bookmark this as a reference.
 If you see me over at Pirate City, feel free to say hello.
 And if you haven’t purchased a Prospect Guide, you can buy one here before you come down, or I usually have a few of them with me in my media bag.
 Now, let’s start with the main attractions.

-There are two breweries near McKechnie.
+There are two breweries near LECOM.
 I’ll review them below in the “Beer” section.

 If I had to pick one place to be during Spring Training, I’d choose Pirate City.
 It’s not just because I cover prospects.
-It’s because I think the action at Pirate City is much better than McKechnie Field in every way.
-McKechnie has the Major League players, but you’re only seeing them for about 5-6 innings.
+It’s because I think the action at Pirate City is much better than LECOM in every way.
+LECOM has the Major League players, but you’re only seeing them for about 5-6 innings.
 Outside of that you’re paying for the game, sitting in an assigned seat, and watching just one game.

 Pirate City is free, and usually has 2-3 games going on at the same time, with all of the games starting at 1 PM.
 Plus, the view at Pirate City is like having seats to a Little League game, as there is usually only a fence between you and the field.
 If you stand in the right spot, you can watch three games at the same time.
 Or you can stand between the fields and watch two games at once, which is more manageable.
-The schedule (which I will post when I receive it) either has the Triple-A and Double-A teams at home, or the two A-ball teams at home.
-The short-season players will sometimes play an intra-squad game, which means you could see four minor league teams at the same time on any given day.
+The schedule either has the Triple-A and Double-A teams at home, or the two A-ball teams at home.
+The short-season players will sometimes play an intrasquad game, which means you could see four minor league teams at the same time on any given day.

 There isn’t much around Pirate City as far as food.
 I usually eat at Mixon’s, which is right down the road.
 I typically get the BBQ sliders, mostly because it’s good food, it doesn’t take long to make, and I can eat it quickly and get back to the field before the games start at 1:00.
 If you’re going to Mixon’s, you have to try the orange juice (MUST TRY, they have free samples), and I recommend the orange swirl ice cream, made with their orange juice.